 installing equipment in substations, as well as working on other machinery that controls, protects and monitors the flow of electricity

-maintaining mechanical equipment such as pumps, fans, turbines and valves
+maintaining older mechanical and newer digital equipment such as switchgear and transformers

 carrying out fault finding and maintenance on control equipment such as panels, circuits and gauges